Line 15 (Beijing Subway)

 Line 15 of the Beijing Subway (北京地铁15号线 (北京地鐵15號線, běijīng dìtiě shíwǔhào xiàn)) is a rapid transit rail line in northern Beijing.
 Line 15's color is purple.

-The line has a total length of 41.4 km across northern Beijing from Qinghuadongluxikou in Haidian District in the west, to Fengbo in Shunyi District in the east.
+The line has a total length of 41.4 km across northern Beijing from Qinghua Donglu Xikou in Haidian District in the west, to Fengbo in Shunyi District in the east.
 The line uses Sparcs CBTC system supplied by Nippon Signal.
 It cost ¥17.6 billion.
 The line features 6-car trains similar to other lines in the Beijing Subway.
 Tunnels of Line 15 are up to 38 m underground, making them the deepest in Beijing's subway system.
 Trains run every 2–3 minutes during the rush hour with some trains performing express services.
-A journey on a local all stop train from Fengbo to Qinghuadongluxikou station takes about 60 minutes.
+A journey on a local all stop train from Fengbo to Qinghua Donglu Xikou station takes about 60 minutes.

 Route

-The line is 41.4 km long, with 20 stations, with 4 transfer stations at Wangjing (Line 14), Wangjing West (Line 13), Datunlu East (Line 5) and Olympic Green (Line 8).
-The line run from Qinghuadongluxikou in Haidian District to Fengbo in Shunyi District.
-Line 15 travels underground from Qinghuadongluxikou to Maquanying, and then goes above ground on an elevated track to Houshayu before returning underground and going underneath the Chaobai River to Fengbo.
+The line is 41.4 km long, with 20 stations, with 4 transfer stations at Wangjing (Line 14), Wangjingxi (Line 13), Datunludong (Line 5) and Olympic Park (Line 8).
+The line run from Qinghua Donglu Xikou in Haidian District to Fengbo in Shunyi District.
+Line 15 travels underground from Qinghua Donglu Xikou to Maquanying, and then goes above ground on an elevated track to Houshayu before returning underground and going underneath the Chaobai River to Fengbo.
 The elevated section is high enough to allow elevated roads to pass underneath.
 A major public venue on the Line 15 is the New China International Exhibition Center (New CIEC) at the China International Exhibition Center station.
 New CIEC holds the annual Beijing International Automotive Exhibition, which attracted 800,000 visitors in 2012.